Last Cab to Darwin (film): Historical background

 The play and film are modeled on the true story of Max Bell, a taxi driver from Broken Hill who made the 3,000-kilometre trip from Broken Hill to Darwin in 1996 seeking euthanasia.
 Like Rex in the film, Bell also drove back to Broken Hill, but Bell did so reluctantly.
 He had been unable to obtain the signatures required to proceed with euthanasia in Darwin and died slowly in a hospital in Broken Hill, the fate he was trying to avoid.

 The euthanasia device invented by the fictional Nicole Farmer in the film is based on Australian physician Philip Nitschke's Deliverance Machine, which was used legally in the Northern Territory while the Rights of the Terminally Ill Act was in effect.

 Reception

-Last Cab to Darwin received positive reviews from critics, earning a 89% approval rating on Rotten Tomatoes based on 35 reviews with an average rating of 7.1 out of 10.
+Last Cab to Darwin received positive reviews from critics, earning an 89% approval rating on Rotten Tomatoes based on 35 reviews with an average rating of 7.1 out of 10, indicating critical acclaim.
 On Metacritic, the film holds a score of 70 based on nine reviews, indicating "generally favorable reviews".

+Brad Wheeler of The Globe and Mail wrote a positive review of the film, he stated "Last Cab to Darwin is a scenic drama evocatively shot, with shafts of sunlight here and gritty blue-collar rurality there."
+In the Los Angeles Times, Gary Goldstein also praised the film "Still, there’s much to admire about this alternately tough and tender film, including a fine turn by Caton, some striking outback scenery, and many resonant thoughts about living... and dying."

+In Variety, Eddie Cockrell praised the characterisations and writing, stating, "There is a certain kind of film, rare in the best of times, that exudes a distinct creative concentration, a precisely measured marinade of character and story that suggests an extended gestation period of forethought and planning."
+Critic Harry Windsor from The Hollywood Reporter wrote a glowing review, saying it's "because it consists of one ravishing shot of the blood-orange outback after another, and Sims wrings gentle pleasures from this most unlikely of subjects."